-The mission of the Washington Youth ChalleNGe Academy is to provide a highly disciplined, safe, and professional learning environment that empowers at-risk youth to improve their educational level and employment potential to become responsible, productive citizens of the State of Washington.
+The mission of the Washington Youth ChalleNGe Academy is to provide a highly disciplined, safe, and professional learning environment that empowers at-risk youth to improve their educational level and employment potential and become responsible productive Washingtonians.

 The Washington Youth ChalleNGe Academy logo represents a long tradition of the National Guard Youth ChalleNEe Program.
 The colors red, white, and blue symbolize the tradition of freedom that we experience as Americans.
 The color yellow represents fire from the torch of knowledge, which is the foundation of our program.
 The olive branches represent not only the first symbolic icons of scholars in Greece, but also today's icon of peace.
-The State of Washington and the sunset in the background are representive of our great Evergreen State, the lineage of the Washington National Guard, and its participation with the Sunset Division that originated from the Pacific Northwest.
+The State of Washington and the sunset in the background are representative of our great Evergreen State, the lineage of the Washington National Guard, and its participation with the Sunset Division that originated from the Pacific Northwest.
 Inside the symbol of the State of Washington is the "Youth Portion" of the National Guard Youth Challenge Program symbol, arising from a book of knowledge representing the education and leadership taught by the Washington Youth ChalleNGe Academy.
-Finally, the torch of knowledge toward the illuminating the logo is "Today's bottom our motto ChalleNGe...Tomorrow's Success."
+Finally, the torch of knowledge toward the bottom of the logo is illuminating our motto "Today's ChalleNGe...Tomorrow's Success.